Research at Grady Memorial Hospital

-Dr. Gabram is surgeon-in-chief for the Emory Department of Surgery at Grady Memorial Hospital; director of the Avon Comprehensive Breast Center at Grady, a model program for providing breast health care services to underserved communities; and deputy director of the Georgia Cancer Center for Excellence at Grady, which is dedicated to expanding cancer care for medically underserved men and women in metropolitan Atlanta.
+Dr. Gabram was surgeon-in-chief for the Emory Department of Surgery at Grady Memorial Hospital from 2011-2020; director of the Avon Comprehensive Breast Center at Grady, a model program for providing breast health care services to underserved communities, from 2005-2020; and deputy director of the Georgia Cancer Center for Excellence at Grady (GCEE) from 2009-2020.

-Dr. Subhedar works with Dr. Gabram at the Avon Comprehensive Breast Center, providing comprehensive care for patients with breast disease.
+As associate director of the Avon Comprehensive Breast Center at Grady, Dr. Subhedar provides comprehensive care for patients with breast disease.
 Her research interests include investigating healthcare disparities in breast cancer treatment, improving health literacy and access to treatment, and developing treatment methods tailored to breast cancer molecular subtypes.

 She is the principal investigator on a V Foundation Mission Grant that is working to identify the specific barriers and motivators that affect minority involvement in breast cancer clinical trials, the Emory PI at Grady for a multi-institutional study sponsored by the Alliance for Clinical Trials in Oncology that is comparing the benefit of axillary dissection versus axillary radiation in node positive patients undergoing neoadjuvant chemotherapy, and co-investigator with Dr. Mylin Torres of a research award from the National Comprehensive Cancer Network and Pfizer Global Medical Grants that is funding their effort to increase breast cancer treatment adherence across all Winship and Grady Memorial Hospital cancer sites for African American women.

 Dr. Bouloux is the chief of the oral surgery service at Grady.
 He has conducted several studies of temporomandibular joint dysfunction (TMJ), including a five-year, Oral and Maxillofacial Surgery Foundation-funded clinical study that compared the injection of hyaluronic acid, corticosteroid, and placebo during arthrocentesis for TMJ.
 He has also evaluated reconstruction plates used in the management of jaw fractures and mandibular resection, and investigated the metal hypersensitivity that can develop following total joint replacement.